 That to me is you get the tax increase, you don't get the spending cut.

-That's you get you know the consideration or on DACA, but you don't get the wall built.
+That's, you get, you know, the consideration or on DACA, but you don't get the wall built.

-That's that's why I'm saying what I'm saying.
+That's why I'm saying what I'm saying.

-My fear is that right now, because he's been beaten up in the press and he's desperate for a victory, and he's had great victories, but I mean victories that the press will talk about, is I fear that he really thinks he can align himself with those folks.
+My fear is that right now, because he's been beaten up in the press and he's desperate for a victory, and he's had great victories, but I mean, victories that the press will talk about, is I fear that he really thinks he can align himself with those folks.

 I know him too well.

-He's not, he's too smart.
+He's too smart.

-He's the he believe he knows where Chuck and Nancy are coming from.
+He knows where Chuck and Nancy are coming from.

 I'm telling you.